 Infant mortality is higher in the U.S. than in comparable countries

-Infant mortality has declined more slowly in the U.S. than comparable countries
+Infant mortality has declined more slowly in the U.S. than in comparable countries

 Neonatal mortality in the U.S. has improved more slowly than in comparable countries

-From 2000 to 2014, neonatal deaths (deaths less than a month after birth) decreased by 14 percent in the U.S. and by 29 percent in comparable countries.
-A recent paper from the American Economic Journal attributes the difference to health conditions at birth.
+From 2000 to 2017, neonatal deaths (deaths less than a month after birth) decreased by 15 percent in the U.S. and by 23 percent in comparable countries.
+Cross-national data reporting differences may explain some of the U.S.’s apparently lagging improvement.

-Perinatal mortality in the U.S. is slightly lower than comparable countries
+Perinatal mortality in the U.S. is similar to comparable countries on average

 Perinatal mortality rates, which reflect both early neonatal and some fetal deaths, are considered an indicator of the quality of antenatal and perinatal care.
 The U.S. perinatal mortality rate is similar to the average rate across comparable countries (6.0 and 5.9 deaths per 1,000 live births in 2016, respectively) and relatively lower than the rate in some similarly wealthy countries.
 It is not clear if this variation reflects the quality of newborn care in the U.S., as international comparisons of perinatal mortality rates require careful scrutiny due to differences in registration practices.